davidehosein/davidehosein/README.md

 Hello, my name is David Hosein and I'm from Trinidad and Tobago.
 I'm a data and technology enthusiast with an interest in Business Analytics, Data Analytics, Data Engineering, Data Science and Machine Learning.
 I enjoy learning about new tools and technologies that can assist me with acheiving my goals.

-Also, I am moderately proficient in Python for general scripting and task automation.
+Also, I am moderately proficient in Python (including OOP concepts) for general scripting and task automation.

 ## Technology Skills
 * 🐍 **Python**: NumPy, SciPy, Pandas, Matplotlib, Seaborn, Scikit-Learn, Requests, BeautifulSoup, Selenium, RegEx, OS